exasol/sphinx-github-pages-generator/README.rst

 * Build html documentation files using Sphinx
 * Choose which remote branch to generate the documentation from
 * Choose between automatically committing or committing and pushing the generated files to your GitHub Pages branch.
-* Works with multiple packages in one Repository.
+* Works with multiple packages in one repository.